 Of the places I went, I have to say that I was quite amaze at the condition El Calvario was, it used to be a place for drug addicts, thieves, etc, etc, but they had turn it actually into a real nice place with even a coffee place.
 The rest of the city was as always, highly chaotic…

-Most of the pictures shot with a Fuji x100, besides a few from a couple of years ago that were shot with a Nikon D700.
+Most of the pictures shot with a Fuji x100, and film using a Leica m6, besides a few from a couple of years ago that were shot with a Nikon D700.

 Thanks to my friend Cristhoferson for coming with me to do the picts.
 He is an amazing photographer and friend, please check his blog: